hugosilvaguerreiro/nostemu/README.md

 Test stuff out.
 Maybe sometimes its good to keep some of the garbage around.
 ### src
  The application and only the application’s source files.

+# Why no cmake?
+I did not use cmake for two reasons:
+* I did not plan to make my software protable
+* I wanted to go through the details (and hardwork) of manually compilling and linking all my files and managing my dependencies